thegenemyers/DAZZ_DB/README.md

 need them.

 4. The data is held in a compressed form equivalent to the .dexta and .dexqv/.dexar files of the data extraction module.

-Both the .fasta and .quiva/.arrow information for each read is held in the data base and can be recreated from it.
-The Quiver or Arrow information can be added separately and later on if desired, but the database can only accommodate one or the other and not both.
+5. Quiver or Arrow information can be added separately from the sequence information and later on if desired, but a database can only hold either Quiver or Arrow information, but not both.
+The Arrow or Quiver information can be removed from the database at any time leaving a database just containing sequence information.

-5. To facilitate job parallel, cluster operation of the phases of our assembler, the data base has a concept of a *current partitioning* in which all the reads that are over a given length and optionally unique to a well, are divided up into *blocks* containing roughly a given number of bases, except possibly the last
+6. To facilitate job parallel, cluster operation of the phases of our assembler, the data base has a concept of a *current partitioning* in which all the reads that are over a given length and optionally unique to a well, are divided up into *blocks* containing roughly a given number of bases, except possibly the last